codefenix-dev/uMRC/README.md

 uMRC lets you run Multi-Relay Chat on your BBS without having to install and maintain a Mystic BBS instance and Python.
-As long as your BBS is capable of running 32-bit Windows doors, then you and your users can participate in MRC.
+As long as your BBS is capable of running 32-bit doors, then you and your users can participate in MRC.

 <img width="637" height="472" alt="image" src="https://github.com/user-attachments/assets/4cd1acf1-4efc-48b7-87b0-f34185f9a240" />

 It should be compatible with any DOOR32.SYS capable BBS such as EleBBS, WWIV, Synchronet, Mystic, and possibly others.
 It has been tested on Windows 7 and later, but Windows versions earlier than 7 have not been confirmed.
+The Linux build has been tested on Ubuntu 22.04 and should run on similar.

 If you use NetFoss to start up your DOS-based BBS, then the NFU utility bundled with NetFoss should run the uMRC Client.
 As of this writing, Renegade